ketan-78/Swag-Labs-E-commerce-Framework-/README.md

 -	Run the testng.xml file to execute the complete suite.
 -	Alternatively, right-click on any individual test class and select Run As > TestNG Test.
 -	Test execution reports will be generated automatically.
-- The test can also be run using mvn from command prompt by running the below code:
+-   The test can also be run using mvn from the command prompt by running the below code:
 ```bash
 run test
 ```